 When a police officer serves a search warrant or stops someone in the street and frisks him, certain fundamental constitutional rights are involved.
 In fact, the Fourth Amendment to the Constitution protects all persons from unreasonable searches and seizures of their persons, homes, papers and effects.
 The Fourth Amendment also provides that searches must be accompanied by a warrant to be valid.
 Of course, since the Bill of Rights was ratified, several exceptions to the warrant requirement have arisen as courts have interpreted the Fourth Amendment and balanced it with the state’s interests in protecting the public.

-For criminal defendants in Illinois, rules on search and seizure are important because evidence that is illegally seized or that is the result of an illegal arrest may be suppressed at trial.
+For criminal defendants, rules on search and seizure are important because evidence that is illegally seized or that is the result of an illegal arrest may be suppressed at trial.
 If this is the only evidence of a crime, then the state may not be able to pursue prosecution.
 Therefore, illegal searches and seizures can have great effects on criminal prosecutions.

 How are searches and seizures defined?

 A search as defined under the Fourth Amendment could include a search of a home, a car or a person including frisks for contraband.
 A seizure under the Fourth Amendment could include an investigatory stop of a person on the street, or taking items of contraband, such as drugs, from a home, or impounding a vehicle after a person was arrested while driving it.
 These are common examples, but they are not the only searches and seizures that take place.
 When can a police officer search a person, home or vehicle?

 Typically, a police officer can only search a person, home or vehicle when the officer has a warrant issued by a judge or magistrate.
 But as noted, certain exceptions have developed in the law when a warrant is unnecessary to search a person, home or vehicle.